murat-kaya/FlightSimulatorProject/README.md

 **Real-time Flight Motion and State Model with Scale Plane***

-This feature shows the realtime plane motion and position in air with scale model plane on your desk :)
+This feature shows the realtime the plane motion and position in air with the scale model plane on your desk :)

 *Also added two propeller (and fans) to simulate air flow on your face :)*